Click 'Accept all cookies' to agree to all cookies that collect anonymous data.

 Within the pattern:

-- users can choose the page they want by picking a page number at the bottom of a search result page, starting at page 1
+users can choose the page they want by picking a page number at the bottom of a search results page, starting at page 1

 When there are no results found

 If a user has searched for something and there are no results to display, give the user some hints for how to improve their search.

 If a user has searched for something that is identified as a potential misspelling, give the user the option to perform the search again with the suggested correct spelling.

 When additional results are promoted

 Specific results can be placed at the top of the search results and labelled to show that they are distinct from the others.

 Promoted results do not count towards the total number of results.